eric-song1773/eric-song1773.github.io/essays/js_essay.md

 ---
 layout: essay
 type: essay
-title: Perspective on JavaScript After Coming From Learning Java
+title: JavaScript: From the Perspective From a Java Programmer
 date: 2021-09-01
 labels:
   - Software Engineering